chb/smart-docs/reference/app_manifest/index.md

 SMART Applications can run in one of three modes:

-* The UI Apps mode (`ui`): These apps interact with the user in the context of the SMART container.
+* The UI Apps mode (`ui`):
+  These apps interact with the user in the context of the SMART container.
   Several of the sample apps fall in this category the Med List, Problems List, and Got Statins apps.
 These are SMART's "normal" apps.

-* The Frame UI Apps mode (`frame_ui`): These apps can launch and layout multiple apps side-by-side.
+* The Frame UI Apps mode (`frame_ui`):
+  These apps can launch and layout multiple apps side-by-side.
 Apps in this category include: i2b2 EMR View, as well as our [Frame UI Sample](/howto/how_to_build_smart_frame_ui_apps).

-* The Background Apps mode (`background`): perform some function automatically
+* The Background Apps mode (`background`):

-  in the background.
+  They perform some function automatically in the background.
 A sample app in this category is the Surescripts Connector, which automatically gets a Surescripts dispensing history for each patient record and updates the medications list accordingly.

+## Standalone Apps

+If the app can run in its own browser window (or is a non-browser app such as a native iOS or Android app) set the `standalone` flag to `true`.
+It is false by default and may be omitted from the manifest.

 # Sample Manifest Files